 Optimism and a generally positive outlook is perhaps the single best character trait to nurture in your children.
 Why?

 Because optimism works like a shield to protect and buffer children (and adults) from the negative impact of difficult and painful life moments.
 More importantly, sickness optimism is a resource that leads to better problem solving, healing better relationships, longer marriages, more life success, and ultimately—more fulfillment.

 Four Keys To Building Optimism And Happiness

 Many parents wonder how to best help their children to be happy and optimistic.
 Unfortunately, these are not traits we can just give to our children, any more than we can give them victory or success; they have to attain those things on their own.

-But this does not mean we have no influence on their happiness or optimism!
+But this does not mean we do not influence their happiness or optimism!
 We can help to nurture these traits with the correct parenting choices.
 Here’s how:

 Key 1: Walk The Talk Of An Optimistic Parent

 This is the starting point for most traits we want to see emerge with our children.
 We first must be that person we want to see in our children.

 So…to nurture optimism and happiness…we need to make certain we don’t spend our time talking about what went wrong today.
 Instead, we need to show our children that we find the best in others, in difficult situations, and most aspects of our lives.

 If we do this, we now start on a very positive foundation.